pimoroni/unicorn-hat/examples/README.md

 The library can detect if you're using a Unicorn HAT or a Unicorn pHAT.
-The recommended initialisation is as folows:
+The recommended initialisation is as follows:

 ```python
 import unicornhat as unicorn